Finviz Futures: How to Use a Finviz Screener for Swing Trading

 Now, I actually traded this stock, and here’s what I was looking at.

-The stock had an explosive move, so I bought shares when it pulled into the Fibonacci retracement area as shown above.
+The stock had an explosive move, so I bought shares when it pulled into the Fibonacci retracement area, as shown above.
 Here’s a look at the alert I sent to Biotech Breakouts members.

 Final Thoughts About Finviz Screener

-The Finviz screener could be a very powerful tool if you know how to use it.
+The Finviz screener can be a very powerful tool if you know how to use it.
 Now, even though you understand how to use the Finviz screener, there’s still a lot to learn about trading.
-For example, if you find it hard to make money in the markets, and have not yet developed the “millionaire trader mindset” – make sure to check out this webinar, which outlines how five traders went from struggling to generating seven figures in the markets.
+For example, if you find it hard to make money in the markets and have not yet developed the “millionaire trader mindset,” make sure to check out this webinar, which outlines how five traders went from struggling to generating seven figures in the markets.